ga-wdi-boston/gh-pages-deployment-guide/README.md

 By the end of this, developers should be able to:

--   Deploy a client application to GitHub Pages
+-   Deploy a client application to GitHub Pages.

 ## Deployment Steps